awsdocs/aws-codecommit-user-guide/doc_source/getting-started-cc.md

 1. From **Repositories**, choose MyDemoRepo\.

 1. The page displays the contents in the default branch of your repository\.
 To view another branch or to view the code at a specific tag, choose the branch or tag you want to view from the list\.
-In the following screenshot, the view is set to the **master** branch\.
+In the following screenshot, the view is set to the **main** branch\.
 ![\[Browse the contents of a repository\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-code-browse.png)

 1. To view the contents of a file in your repository, choose the file from the list\.
 To change the color of the displayed code, choose the settings icon\.